Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: BIASED SCAN ATTENTION TRANSFORMER NEURAL PROCESS (BSA-TNP)

 \subsection{Biased Scan Attention (BSA)}

-As mentioned previously, when a data distribution exhibits some form of \textit{G}-invariance, this allows the model to exploit structure and extrapolate beyond the training region.
-This means that these models can be trained on comparatively small input domains and applied to much larger ones at inference time (see \autoref{subsec:gp-bench}).
-Thus, since training can be calibrated to the available compute, this shifts the primary focus to inference.

 In spatiotemporal applications, inference is typically performed over a single large region or a small collection of large regions and the primary computational bottleneck is memory.
-Fortunately, there has been a wave of innovation in memory-efficient attention variants, e.g. memory-efficient attention for TPUs \cite{memory_efficient_attention} and Flash Attention 1, 2, and 3 for CUDA devices \cite{flash1,flash2,flash3}.
-There is also FlexAttention \cite{flex}, which supports many common masking functions and scalar biases.
-Unfortunatately, none of these variants currently support arbitrary bias functions, which means bias must be omitted or passed as a fully materialized matrix, undermining the memory efficiency.
-Accordingly, we introduce Biased Scan Attention (BSA), a scan-based memory-efficient attention mechanism that supports arbitrary bias functions that take the form of JIT-compiled JAX functions \cite{jax}.

-BSA largely follows the chunking algorithm defined in Flash Attention 2 \cite{flash2}, but adopts the scan-based tiling and gradient checkpointing of memory efficient attention \cite{memory_efficient_attention}.
+Fortunately, there has been a wave of innovation in memory-efficient attention variants, e.g.~memory-efficient attention for TPUs \citep{memory_efficient_attention} and Flash Attention 1, 2, and 3 for CUDA and ROCm devices \citep{flash1,flash2,flash3}.
+Unfortunately, none of these variants support arbitrary bias functions, which means the bias must be omitted or passed as a fully materialized matrix, undermining memory efficiency.
+Recently, FlexAttention \citep{flex} has provided some support for non-scalar biases, but experiences significant performance regressions during backpropagation (see \autoref{appendix:flex-vs-scan}).
+Accordingly, we introduce Biased Scan Attention (BSA), a scan-based memory-efficient attention mechanism that supports arbitrary bias functions that take the form of JIT-compiled JAX functions \citep{jax}.
+BSA largely follows the chunking algorithm defined in Flash Attention 2 \citep{flash2}, but adopts the scan-based tiling and gradient checkpointing of memory efficient attention \citep{memory_efficient_attention}.
 By using \texttt{jax.lax.scan} with gradient checkpointing, BSA calculates attention scores \textit{and} custom bias terms on the fly with constant memory.

-Due to space constriants, we detail the full procedure in \autoref{appendix:bsa}.
+The only requirements of BSA, like its predecessors, are keeping track of the maximum attention score, $m(x)$, the normalization constant, $\ell(x)$, and the unnormalized output, $\mathbf{\tilde{O}}$.
+For every tile, $j$, \autoref{eqn:bsa_1} is computed. $\mathbf{Q}^{(j)}$ and $\mathbf{K}^{(j)}$ are the queries and keys for that tile and $\mathbf{B}^{(j)}$ is the output of compiled bias functions for that tile.
+Then for the first tile \autoref{eqn:bsa_2} is computed, and for subsequent tiles, $j>1$, \autoref{eqn:bsa_3} is computed.